-AACSB: Application of Knowledge Topic: Causation Versus Correlation
+Answer: C Difficulty: Medium AACSB: Application of Knowledge Topic: Experimental Economics and Natural Experiments

-31) In research, what is the importance of experiments?
+33) In research, what is the importance of experiments?
 What is meant by randomization in experiments?
-Answer: Experiments are tools that help to determine what is causation and what is only correlation.
-An experiment is a controlled method of investigating causal relationships among variables.
+Answer: An experiment is a controlled method of investigating causal relationships among variables.
 Randomization in experiments refers to the assignment of participants by chance, rather than by choice, to a treatment group or a control group.

-32) To test the effectiveness of a newly developed medicine, 300 patients suffering from heart ailment were divided into two groups of 150 people each.
-One group was treated with the new medicine, while the other was treated with the existing medicine that is already widely used.
+34) To test the effectiveness of a newly developed medicine, 300 patients suffering from a heart ailment were divided into two groups of 150 people each.
+One group was treated with the new medicine, while the other was treated with an already existing, widely used medicine.
 In this scenario, identify the treatment group and the control group.
-What is the rationale behind dividing the 300 patients?
+What is the rationale behind dividing patients into two groups?
 Answer: The treatment group refers to the group of patients who received the new medicine.
-The control group refers to the group of people who were not given the new medicine but were instead given the medicine which was already in large-scale use.
-The rationale behind this division is to compare the health changes of the two groups over a period of time.
-This experiment would test whether the new drug is better than the old drug.
+The control group refers to the group of people who were not given the new medicine but were instead given the medicine that was already in widespread use.
+The rationale behind this division is to compare the health changes of the two groups over time.
+This experiment tests whether the new drug is better than the old drug.